Culture Amp

 Solution

 I led the rebuild of the Figma component library, combing through each component and variant to ensure it matched the React Storybook.
-I collaborated closely with engineers to keep design and code aligned, refining structure, naming conventions, and organization to make the library more intuitive and searchable.
+I collaborated closely with engineers to keep design and code aligned, refining structure, naming conventions, and organisation to make the library more intuitive and searchable.

 To speed up project setup, I created Figma page templates and worked with developers to ensure matching coded versions were available.
 This gave teams a reliable way to begin projects without reusing outdated layouts or wasting time rebuilding from scratch.